 When seeking a way to reduce any risk-related use in regards to pesticides, IPM programs have a record proven to do that.
 The use of an IPM program is not only good for the environment, but it is also good at advancing the quality of our health and welfare.
 IPM programs are a single pest control method, an option that advances bio-based options.

 What are the degree days of the environment?

-The optimal time period of a specific outbreak of insects is considered the environment’s degree days.
+The optimal time period for a specific outbreak of insects is considered the environment’s degree days.
 In response to seasonal changes in the weather, plant pathogens duplicate similar patterns.
 If pests get to a level of unacceptability, the primary choices are called mechanical controls.

-When setting up an integrated pest management IPM, our health and the environment needs to be a priority.
+When setting up an integrated pest management IPM, our health and the environment need to be a priority.
 There are a variety of programs available that address issues regarding economic, environmental, and particularly human health.

 These programs use technologies that are primarily scientific strategies for the removal and management of pest populations.
 An IPM program is effective management of pests that safely gets rid of all pest problems while also working at educating building occupants.

 Call the professionals to decimate pest populations

 If you want to get rid of a pest population, you need a strategy for managing pests.
 The professionals at A.N.T.
 Pest Control can set up an IPM program that will work best for you.
 We combine environmental facts, using pest biology and other technology available to avert levels of pest problems and damage.